verifyica-team/pipeliner/README.md

 ## Environment Variables

-A pipeline, job, or step can define static environment variables using an `env` map.
+A pipeline, job, or step can define environment variables using an `env` map.

 **Notes**

 - Environment variables are **not** scoped
+- Environment variables can't be captured

 ## Other Examples